-Egyptian cuisine reflects the country’s melting pot history and is generally a cross between Middle Eastern and Mediterranean fare.
-Greek, Turkish, Lebanese, Palestinian and Syrian influences can all be found in traditional Egyptian gastronomy, which is hearty, simple and well flavored, but rarely spicy.
+Egyptian gastronomy reflects the country’s melting pot history and generally is a cross between Middle Eastern and Mediterranean fare.
+Greek, Turkish, Lebanese, Palestinian and Syrian influences all can be found in traditional Egyptian cuisine, which is hearty, simple and well-flavored, but rarely spicy.
 Food in the south is more closely linked to North African cuisine with zestier seasonings.

 Egyptian cuisine makes heavy use of legumes and vegetables, as Egypt’s rich Nile Valley and delta produce large quantities of quality crops.
-Aysh, or Egyptian bread, and rice are also staples of the local diet.
-Traditional Egyptian dishes include kofta prepared from ground lamb, rice-stuffed pigeon and vegetables, kushari (a mixture of rice, lentils and macaroni), ful medames or mashed fava beans, and a green soup called mulukhiyya.
-Fresh fish and seafood are also popular.
-A few popular desserts are pastries drenched in honey syrup such as baklava, raisin cakes soaked in milk called umm ali, and mehalabeyya, an Egyptian rice pudding topped with pistachios.
+Aish, or Egyptian bread, and rice also are staples of the local diet, as are fresh fish and seafood.
+Traditional Egyptian dishes include kofta prepared with ground lamb, rice-stuffed pigeon and vegetables, kushari (a mixture of rice, lentils and macaroni), ful medames (mashed fava beans) and a green soup called mulukhiyah.
+Among typical desserts are pastries drenched in honey syrup such as baklava, raisin cakes soaked in milk called umm ali and mehalabeyya, an Egyptian rice pudding topped with pistachios.

 Tea, or “shai,” is the national drink in Egypt and comes in two varieties: Koshary and Saiidi.
-Koshary tea is light and is popular in northern Egypt.
-It is almost always sweetened with cane sugar, and adding milk or fresh mint leaves to your drink is common.
-Saiidi tea is prepared over a hot flame and is common in the southern half of Egypt.
-Heavy and bitter, it is usually sweetened with copious amounts of cane sugar.
-Also popular in Egypt is coffee, or ahwa.
-Ahwa comes in several versions: ahwa sada is black, ahwa ariha is lightly sweetened with sugar, ahwa mazboot is moderately sweetened, and ahwa ziyada is very sweet.
+Koshary tea is light and popular in northern Egypt.
+It almost always is sweetened with cane sugar, and adding milk or fresh mint leaves is common.
+Saiidi tea is prepared over a hot flame and found in the southern half of the country.
+Heavy and bitter, it usually is sweetened with copious amounts of cane sugar.
+Coffee, or ahwa, comes in several versions: Ahwa sada is black, ahwa ariha is lightly sweetened with sugar, ahwa mazboot is moderately sweetened, and ahwa ziyada is heavily sugared.

-Egypt's long history with art is evident in the ruins the ancient Egyptians left behind.
+The ruins left behind by the ancient Egyptians are a testament to the country’s long and rich artistic legacy.
 The Egyptians were one of the first major civilizations to codify design elements in art.
-Wall paintings created during the time of the pharaohs followed a strict code of visual rules and often used hieroglyphics to convey meaning.
-Egyptian paintings, sculptures and pottery are symbolic and figurative.
+Wall paintings created during the time of the pharaohs followed a strict code of visual rules and often incorporated hieroglyphics.
+Egyptian paintings, sculptures and pottery convey symbolic meanings.
 Most of the surviving art comes from monuments and tombs where life after death and the preservation of knowledge were prominent themes.